-What Do You Get By the End?
+What Do You Get by the End of the Phase?

-- Detailed project estimate
+- Detailed project estimation

-So even if you decide to stop cooperating with Cleveroad after the planning phase, you’ll have a full pack of documents any other vendor will require to build a software for you.
+So even if you decide to stop cooperating with Cleveroad after the planning phase, you’ll have a full pack of documents any other vendor will require to develop software.